gpeterson78/gpeterson78.github.io/gcp2.md

 # **Grady Peterson**

-—
+---

 **📞** (952) 334-5523
 **✉** grady@gradyp.com
 **📍** Maple Grove, MN

-—
+---

 ## **IT Systems Engineering Manager**
 *Enterprise Architecture | Digital Transformations | Cloud Strategy | Process Optimization | Leadership*

-—
+---

 ### **Professional Summary**

 Experienced IT leader with over two decades of expertise in **infrastructure architecture**, **digital transformation**, and **cloud strategy**.
 Demonstrated success in driving multi-million-dollar projects, achieving over **$2M in cost savings**, and implementing scalable, cloud-based solutions.
 Adept at leading high-performance teams and delivering strategic, impactful technological innovations that align with business objectives.

-—
+---

 ### **Key Achievements**

-- **Led Hyperconverged Infrastructure Initiative**
+1. **Led Hyperconverged Infrastructure Initiative**
    Re-architected infrastructure at Infinite Campus, consolidating **storage, compute, and licensing** into a streamlined hyperconverged platform, resulting in **$2M in annual savings** and positioning the company as **Nutanix’s largest Midwestern customer**.

-- **Cloud Migration Leadership**
+2. **Cloud Migration Leadership**
-  Directed the migration to **AWS EKS and Fargate** at Western National, introducing modern containerization practices while optimizing disaster recovery and **security strategies**.
+   Directed the migration to **AWS EKS and Fargate** at Western National.
+Successfully defined **roles and responsibilities** between the network and platform teams, with the network team managing **AWS networking** and the platform team managing **EKS**.
+Architected a unified system for both **on-prem and cloud environments**, ensuring seamless operations across platforms.

-- **Critical Data Recovery & System Modernization**
+3. **Critical Backup System Recovery & Platform Modernization**
-  Orchestrated the recovery of **30 million backup files** following a critical infrastructure failure, uncovering a major software bug.
-Spearheaded the successful transition from Hadoop to a more efficient **S3 platform**, improving system performance and developer efficiency.
+   Led the recovery of an **antiquated backup system** that had become a **single point of failure**.
+Restored the system, recovering **30 million backup files**, despite no vendor support.
+Transitioned the company to a more efficient **S3-based platform**, modernizing storage practices and enabling future **cloud adoption**.

-- **Built Enterprise Automation Platform**
+4. **Team Retention & Growth During COVID**
-  Replaced an aging VRA stack with a robust **Ansible automation platform**, streamlining deployment processes and significantly reducing manual overhead.
+   Served as **acting manager** during a critical transition at Infinite Campus, taking over team leadership following the departure of the previous manager.
+Established communication with other teams, uncovered infrastructure deficiencies, and implemented a **kanban-style workflow**.
+Joined the architecture committee as the **infrastructure advisor** and maintained **100% retention**, growing the team by **30%**.

-- **Maintained 100% Retention During Pandemic**
+5. **Cost Optimization Through Load Balancing Infrastructure Replacement**
-  Led a high-performance team at Infinite Campus, achieving **100% retention** and growing the team by **30%** during the COVID-19 pandemic, the only department to avoid staff turnover.
+   Presented a **cost-benefit analysis** for replacing the company’s **F5 load balancing infrastructure**, demonstrating that the company's needs could be met with an **open-source HAProxy-based solution**.
+The proposal was accepted, resulting in significant **cost savings** while maintaining the required functionality and performance.

-—
+---

 ### **Career Experience**